Gail practices employment, human rights, labour and constitutional law, and is a trained workplace investigator.

-Gail’s leadership in the profession includes her role as Vice-President of the Canadian Bar Association Nova Scotia Branch, having previously served as Treasurer and Equity Chair.
+Gail’s leadership in the profession includes her role as President of the Canadian Bar Association Nova Scotia Branch, having previously served as Vice-President, Treasurer and Equity Chair.

 Raised in Cape Breton, Gail graduated with a B.Sc.(Hons) in Biology from Dalhousie University in 1993, and received her LL.B. from the University of Toronto in 1996.